 Phenylpiracetam is widely and easily available to purchase online.
 It is one of, if not the most, potent compounds from the racetam family of nootropics and one of the more powerful, potent smart drugs available.

-During his 200-day space travel, Aleksandr Serebrov took Phenylpiracetam.
-He considered his effects to be an “equalizer of the entire organism” and praised his ability to “exclude impulsiveness and irritability.”
+During his 200-day space travel, Aleksandr Serebrov took Phenylpiracetam and thought of its effect to be an “equalizer of the entire organism” and praised his ability to “exclude impulsiveness and irritability.”

 Interestingly, Modafinil does not belong to the drug stimulant class, as its effects may lead you to believe.
 Modafinil is a wakefulness-enhancing agent and is different from Adderall mechanism of action.